nagyist/tao-user-guide/src/interactions/hottext-interaction.md

 **Step 8.** Click the blue *Done* button.

 When this is done, you can preview what your Hottext interaction looks like.
-For more on how to preview, review its section.
+For more on how to preview, [review its section][i_0020].